kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 - **When physical constraints force regime change:** Infrastructure lead times, capacity utilization rates, and bottleneck formation create hard timelines.
 These constraints don't negotiate.

 The predictive structure is nested and coherent across scales.
-The goal is seeing where the system is being pushed before the push becomes obvious to everyone else.
+At the institutional level, the same gradient sensitivity that predicts market regime shifts explains performance persistence.
+Institutions with low internal curvature detect and respond to constraint and information acceleration earlier than high-curvature competitors.
+The goal is seeing where the system is being pushed before the push becomes obvious to everyone else—both at the market level and within the competitive field of institutional actors.

 Constraint analysis transforms reflexive markets from environments requiring psychological forecasting into systems with measurable field dynamics, identifiable gradient structures, and predictable phase transitions.
 The structure exists whether we observe it or not.
 Understanding it means working with reality as it is.